 As such, during those sunset hours, cool tones look best restoring a sense of balance.
 If however this room has a morning use then you could always risk going for warmer tones.

-Tips to Remember on Making Color Design Choices That Will Balance Out Natural Lighting
+Tips to Remember on Finding the Right Paint Color That Will Balance Out Natural Lighting

 Color is the perfect way to highlight any design scheme.
 Therefore: